 Ranking the 20 Best College Campuses in the US for their History

 20. Yale University

-Yale’s largely Collegiate Gothic campus includes several beautiful 19th century mansions along Hillhouse Avenue.
+Yale’s largely Collegiate Gothic campus includes several beautiful 19th-century mansions along Hillhouse Avenue.
 Charles Dickens called this row “the most beautiful street in America.”
-Of special interest for sports enthusiasts is the Yale Bowl (1913), named a National Historical Landmark as the first bowl stadium in the United States, and boasting a capacity of 61,446.
+Of special interest for sports enthusiasts is the Yale Bowl (1913), named a National Historic Landmark as the first bowl stadium in the United States, and boasting a capacity of 61,446.

 19. University of Oregon